circa10a/terraform-provider-mcbroken/docs/data-sources/cities.md

 ## Attribute Reference

-* `cities` - List of maps that contains cities and their broken ice machine average
+* `cities` - List of maps that contains cities and their broken ice cream machine average
 * `broken` - National average of broken ice cream machines